NguyenDal/FastBoost/README.md

 ## Website highlights

+- Added a shared global Facebook-style skeleton loading system with reusable React skeleton primitives and page-level loading layouts, keeping the same visual shimmer previously used on OrderPage and MatchPage.
+- Migrated Dashboard, OrderPage, and MatchPage loading states to the global skeleton system and cleaned page CSS so the shimmer effect is centralized in `Skeleton.css`.
+- Added a polished Contact support flow with Send Email / Live Chat cards, swipe-down email form animation, and an animated mail/check success confirmation popup.
 - Added a payment result overlay flow that keeps the customer on the order page during Stripe success/cancel redirects, verifies payment before MatchPage navigation, and shows polished animated feedback.
 - Implemented unpaid checkout cleanup so cancelled Stripe attempts are hidden from customer/admin order lists and deleted safely without risking paid orders.
 - Added scheduled backend cleanup for abandoned unpaid checkout attempts while keeping paid orders protected.